pranitpatilgit/DS-Algo/src/main/resources/systemDesign/Notes.md

-- Solidify the Requirements
-- Scope the problem
+# Working Towards Problem
+- Start by clarifying requirements
-- Engagement
+- Create concrete requirements

----

-- Ask Refining Questions
+- Ask about SLAs
-- Handle Data
+- Ask about Non-Functional req - number of users, availability, SLAs
+- Do not sit in silence - think out load so as to include everyone in the process

+# Work Backwords (Functional Requirements)
+- Clarify the requirements from business perspective first and then technical later
-- Start with High Level Design and then Go deep.
+- Start from customer experience and define requirements
-- Discuss the components
-- Discuss the trade-offs

----

-Questions to Ask
-- Functional requirements
-  - Needed directly
-- Non Functional requirements

-- Number of Users
+- Use this to limit teh scope of design
+- Identify WHO are the customers
+    Use cases, time zones etc
+## Scaling Requirements
+- How many users, transaction rate
+    Helps in decision of Horizontal scaling
-- Number of Queries per second
+- Scale of the data
+    Helps in storage - distributed or simpler
+- Define Latency Requirements SLAs
+    Helps in caching , CDN decisions
+- Availability Requirements (How crutial it is to the business) Helps in CAP theorem

-Ask Yourself about the data
+- Ask Yourself about the data
   - Size of the data
   - Rate of growth of data over time
   - How will it be consumed by subsystems or users
   - Read heavy or Write heavy
   - Consistency or Eventual Consistency
   - Durability of the data
   - Privacy regulations on data
+---

+## Design
+- Start with HLD with High Level components
+- Go In details of each component along with scaling
+- Identify Bottlenecks, Tradeoffs, Maintainance
+- Talk about Observability and monitoring

+---

-Consistency
+## Consistency
 - Eventual Consistency
   - Data is eventually replicated across all the replicas
   - It ensures High Availability